IgniteUI/igniteui-docfx/en/components/calendar.md

 ### Multi View Calendar
 Using the [`monthsViewNumber`]({environment:angularApiUrl}/classes/igxcalendarbase.html#monthsviewnumber) input the number of displayed months is set.
-There is no limit on the max value set, though the months are displayed in a flex container horizontally.
+There is no limit on the max value set, and the months are displayed in a flex container horizontally.
 Showing a multi view calendar, you may want to hide the days that do not belong to the current month, using the [`hideOutsideDays`]({environment:angularApiUrl}/classes/igxcalendarcomponent.html#hideoutsidedays).
-Multiview calendar support all three types of selection, and `multi` and `range` selection modes work across views.
+Multiview calendar supports all three types of selection, and `multi` and `range` selection modes work across views.
 Keyboard navigation moves to next/previous months when those are in view.

 Result: